fivethirtyeight/d3-pre/README.md

 The idea behind d3-pre is that you run your d3 script locally on a headless browser, allow d3 to build the initial `SVG`, and then attach event listeners and interactivity in the browser.
-The cool thing is that this library allows you to run exactly the same code locally and in the browser.
+This library allows you to run exactly the same code locally and in the browser.

 See a simple example of this concept in action: [without pre-rendering](http://fivethirtyeight.github.io/d3-pre/examples/standard/)